Doctor takes notes while veteran lays on couch talking about a secondary mental health condition

 For example, veterans with cervical spinal cord injuries are prone to developing severe respiratory issues.
 Due to their SCI, the muscles that help them breathe are compromised.
 The respiratory problems would constitute a Secondary Condition.

-Or, consider a case where a veteran is diagnosed with PTSD after being sexually assaulted while deployed.
+Or, consider a case where a vet has PTSD after being sexually assaulted while deployed.
 If they develop an eating disorder, such as anorexia or bulimia, as a way to cope with their PTSD, it would likely meet the criteria of a Secondary Condition.

 Some of the most common Secondary Conditions cited in VA disability claims include: